babel/website/docs/plugin-transform-named-capturing-groups-regex.md

 ---

 > NOTE: This plugin generates code that needs ES6 regular expressions
 > functionalities.
-If you need to support older browsers, wither use
+If you need to support older browsers, use either
 > the `runtime: false` option or import a proper polyfill (e.g. `core-js`).

 ## Examples